 BBC Two’s The Last Kingdom follows the life and times of central character Uhtred of Bebbanburg (Alexander Dreymon).
 Born a Saxon, and raised a Dane, Uhtred spent Season 1 trying to win back his birthright, as he battled an identity crisis, amidst a pre-unified Englands.
-Now that you know the essential plot details, here are the top three (3) things you also need to know about The Last Kingdom Season 2.
+Now that you know the essential plot details, here are the top three (3) things you also need to know about Season 2.

 #1: Uhtred is not Jon Snow.